Contact Us

 • Start by adding a small portion of new food into your cat's food dish.
 It works best if you put the new dry food at the bottom of the bowl and or mix it directly into the wet food so they can't eat around it.

 • Slowly change the percentage of old/new food until you completely transition away from wet food.
 Do this over the course of 7-10 days.
 Start with no more than 25% new food and slowly increase by 10% each day while reducing the old food.
+The transition could look something like this:

 • Add a food topper like CORE Simply Shreds to your cat's dry food.
 Your cat will love the taste and texture and they'll receive key nutrients for a balanced diet.
 You can also mix the topper with the dry food to ensure they eat the whole bowl.